 Interiors, finishing — parents move in

 1,200–1,500 sqft in coastal Karnataka: ₹22–33L construction + ₹8–12L finishing = ₹30–45L total.
 Your savings + loan covers this.
-The day your parents walk into a home you built on land you bought with money you earned — that is your identity statement made real.
-That is the mature, responsible person you said you want to become.
-It's 3 years away and it's completely achievable from where you are today.
+The day your parents walk into the home you built on land you bought with money you earned — that is the identity statement made real in concrete and paint.

 Goal: Home complete.
 Parents inside.
 You built this.